Pinball FX 2: Reception

 Pinball FX 2 received positive reviews from critics.
 On the aggregate sites GameRankings and Metacritic, it holds a score of 86.13% and 88/100, respectively.
 Both sites report a majority review scores of 80% and higher.
 Sales were high its first week of release, moving over 19,000 units.
 2010 sales have exceeded 82,000 units for the Core pack.
 Individual downloadable table sales have ranged from 47,000 to 97,000 units.
 Reviewers felt the game was an improvement over its predecessor, Pinball FX.
-GamesRadar's Matthew Keast stated "You'll forget you're not playing an actual table."
+GamesRadars Matthew Keast stated "You'll forget you're not playing an actual table."
 Nick Chester of Destructoid added "Zen [Studios] already has pinball on consoles nailed."

 Critics praised the game's ability to play updated versions of the tables previously available for Pinball FX.
 Andrew Reiner of Game Informer expressed satisfaction with the functionality, indicating that the new social scoring mechanics provided incentive to play the tables again in the new engine.
-Eurogamer's Kristan Reed noted that all of the tables from both games are available for demo play.
+Eurogamers Kristan Reed noted that all of the tables from both games are available for demo play.
 Several reviewers also praised the upgraded physics, feeling that they were lifelike.
 Richard Basset of TeamXbox noted that the game's graphics were a vast improvement, noting that tables from Pinball FX also received visual upgrades.
 Table design itself was also given high marks, with Reed calling them "excellent".
-GameSpot's Justin Calvert noted the wide variety of tables, but expressed frustration regarding the purchasing of new tables.
+GameSpots Justin Calvert noted the wide variety of tables, but expressed frustration regarding the purchasing of new tables.
 "It's unfortunate that not all of the tables are available to buy individually" stated Calvert, adding "you have to buy at least one of the four-packs before you have the option to play any of the singles."

 The game's updated multiplayer and other new features also received high marks.
-TeamXbox's Richard Basset praised the addition of split-screen multiplayer, as did GameSpot's Justin Calvert.
+TeamXboxs Richard Basset praised the addition of split-screen multiplayer, as did GameSpots Justin Calvert.
 Calvert also noted the addition of four player, turn-based local multiplayer was a welcome addition.
 Kristan Reed of Eurogamer noted the new ability to adjust settings on the tables, allowing for enthusiasts to tweak the game to their liking.
 He also lauded the new social features, calling them the "real genius" of the game.
 Some reviewers mentioned that while the online multiplayer was impressive they had difficulty finding games to join.